 Does this mean you can copy typefaces without worrying about copyright law?

 Some argue that you can copy a font (by recreating it yourself) and as long as you don’t copy the computer program, you’re not violating the law (in the U.S.).
 How might you do this?
 Among other ways, you can lawfully print every glyph on a printer, scan the image and then trace each image on your computer (none of this would involve copying the software or program representing the fonts).

 This gets a bit muddied when you consider that fonts are often tweaked and used as part of a larger design.
 For example, a typeface may be customized and used as part of a logo design.
-While the typeface itself is not subject to copyright protection in the U.S., the logo design itself might be protected as an artistic piece, taking into account the arrangement of letters, use of space, organizations, colors, and other creative aspects of the design.
+While the typeface itself is not subject to copyright protection in the U.S. (even if the company name is otherwise trademarked), the logo design itself might be protected as an artistic piece, taking into account the arrangement of letters, use of space, organizations, colors, and other creative aspects of the design.
 A good example of this is the Coca Cola typeface – the typeface is protected because it is the logo.

 Does patent law protect typefaces?

 Sometimes.
 Typeface designs can be patented but typically are not.
 Moreover, even those typeface designs that have been patented were patented some time ago and nearly all of the design patents have expired.

 Does trademark law protect typefaces?

 Trademark law protects only the name of a typeface, but not the design of the typeface.